kshardha/cicdnewman/README.md

 * Create an S3 bucket to contain resources related to this project.
 I created a bucket called postman-newman as observed in subsequent instructions and screenshots. **You need to create your own and reference it appropriately.
 It is referred to as your bucket root.**

+* Update "aws cloudformation package" command in buildspec.yml file found at 01api->buildspec.yml to reflect your bucket name.

 * Using your command line navigate to the directory (01api) containing the source code for our API and yaml template used to package and deploy our API.

 * From there you execute the following commands to deploy the API.